The Western States 100 Endurance Run

 You need to be ambitious and have a bit of experience in the trail and/or ultra world, but it’s not absolutely unreachable to finish one of these qualifying races.

-I was vaguely aware of the race for quite some time, because once you start hanging out with trail runners, the words “Western States” are bound to be said at one point.
-The movie from which I’ve taken those two shots was recommended to me early on, too.
+I was vaguely aware of the race for quite some time, because once you start hanging out with trail runners, the words “Western States” are bound to be uttered at one point.
+The movie from which I’ve taken those two shots above was recommended to me early on, too.
 I loved it.
 Watch it for free on Youtube and witness your opinion on 100-mile races change.

 It seemed very far away for me.
 But when I ran my first trail marathon in the Alps and learned how beautiful it can be to run through the mountains for hours, not really caring about the finishing time but just enjoying the activity and surroundings, making sure to be able to continue on for as long as possible, I started wondering.
-Can I run even longer?
-Maybe even 100k?
+Can I run longer?
+Maybe even a 100k?
 Why not try.
 So I did and I succeeded.
 On a flat route at first.
 Then, the pandemic hit and in the meantime I formed the plan to run one of the qualifying races.
 A supposedly easier one.
 Maybe it will go well – you can’t know unless you try.

 2021: Mozart 100.
 Qualifier #1 ✅